 Outdoor cats can hunt 20+ times a day and eat 7+ meals depending on what they catch.
 Each one is about the size of a mouse.
 In fact, their stomachs are only as big as a ping pong ball.

 It’s easy to see why feeding more small meals throughout the day can work best for your cat’s physiology and instinctual needs.
 And just like people, cats get HANGRY.

 Like us, a cat’s stomach structure is simple.
-Once their stomach has filled it up with food, it begins to empty over a few hours.
+Once their stomach has filled up with food, it begins to empty over a few hours.
 When their stomach is empty, which usually can take 8 to 10 hours, the brain begins to get signals from the stomach that it is hungry.
 This is one reason why it is generally recommended to feed cats at least twice daily.
 If your cat is waking you up in the middle of the night, they may be hungry.
 We have tips to help you navigate that by timing their feeding schedule.